 Caring For Your Senior Pet

-Taking care of your senior pet isn't that much different than caring for an adult dog or cat.
+Taking care of your senior pet isn’t that much different than caring for an adult dog or cat.
 Let him exercise to his abilities, watch for weight gain and feed accordingly, and come in for annual checkups.
-Give us a call at 407-656-4132 and we'll schedule an appointment with your senior pet today.
+Contact us at (407) 656-4132 and we’ll schedule an appointment with your senior pet today.